BurntSushi/blog/content/post/ripgrep.md

 and `pt` do implement a parallel recursive directory traversal while still respecting `.gitignore` files, which is likely one reason for their speed.
 As we will see in future benchmarks, their speed here is misleading.
-Namely, they are fast because they stay outside of Go's regexp engine by virtue of being a literal.
+Namely, they are fast because they stay outside of Go's regexp engine since the pattern is a literal.
 (There will be more discussion on this point later.)

 Finally, what's going on with The Silver Searcher?
 Is it really that much slower than everything else?
 The key here is that its use of memory maps is